 Adoption of Rules

 Rule 48.
-The Rules of the City Council shall be adopted by a majority roll call vote no later than the first regular meeting of February of each year.
-Effective in 2014, the Rules of the City Council shall be adopted for a two-year term.
+The Rules of the City Council shall be adopted for a two-year term and shall be adopted by a majority roll call vote no later than the first regular meeting in February.